 I prefer to work part-time.
 For our family’s juggle and for me – part-time is what works best.
 My husband has a busy job as a school principal, we have three kids who are involved in a variety of extracurricular activities, and I am not good at being home full-time or good at working full time.
 I have been navigating The Part-Time Jungle for 12 years – ever since the birth of our first baby.
 I have done a job share, gone back to university to get my Master’s degree, taught an adult upgrading evening class, done curriculum writing, worked with a non-profit organization supporting children with developmental delays, and I have taught at a university – and had two more kids in there as well!

 There have been interesting challenges with working part-time.
 One is that many of my positions have been contract positions.
 Today is my kids’ first day of school and I find myself in the exact same spot as last year at this time with a teaching contract position at the university for winter semester but not for fall.
 I really had my fingers crossed for fall classes but no dice!

 Thanks for joining my journey.
+I would love to hear about your journey.
 It’s a jungle out there!

 Meet my family including my husband (Jason) and our three monkeys (Rylan, Easton, and Carter)!
 They are all a huge part of my Part-Time Jungle!